 When recording the conversion, the Revive Adserver stores the IP address of the visitor who just converted.
 The reason is that this enables the process of deduplication.
 Sometimes, and almost always by accident, an individual does something like re-opening or refreshing an order confirmation, which could be interpreted as a second conversion.
 Deduplication can be used to automatically discard duplicate conversions that happened within a given time frame.

 Optionally, it is possible to record additional details about a conversion, for example the total value of the transaction (almost certainly not personal data) or the customer ID of the individual who just converted (which is definitely personal data).
 There is obviously a shared responsibility between the organisation operating the website where the conversion takes place and the organisation operating the ad server.
 First of all, one could discuss if there is actually any need to process such personal data if all that is needed is to count the number of conversions.
 Second of all, if it is decided that personal data is processed as part of conversion tracking, the responsibility for informing the individual and getting their consent to do so is the responsibility of the webshop, as they are the Data Controller in this particular use case.
 Lastly, it is the responsibility of the organisation operating the ad server to make sure that the Data Controller has consent from the individual, since they are the Data Processor.

 - For Visitors:

-- OAID (permanent, expires 1 year after last update; when enabled: unique random identifier) (see notes below)
+- OAID: unique random identifier (permanent, expires 1 year after last update; when enabled) (see notes below)

-- OAGEO: cached geolocation (session, deleted when closing the browser)
+- OAGEO: used to cache geolocation (session, deleted when closing the browser)

-- OASCCAP, OASCAP: Frequency capping for campaigns, banners (session or permanent, depending on settings)
+- OASCCAP, OASCAP, OACAP: used for frequency capping of campaigns, banners (session or permanent, depending on usage)

-- OACBLOCK, OABLOCK: (permanent, expires after 30 days)
+- OACBLOCK, OABLOCK: used for blocking delivery of the same campaign, banner, on the same page (permanent, expires after 30 days)